Local limits of random spanning trees in random environment: Low Disorder

-We remark that in view of \eqref{eq:k!_UST_bound} to make Corollary \ref{C:ek_in_T} useful we must pick $K > k$.
+We remark that in view of \eqref{eq:k!_UST_bound}, to make Corollary~\ref{C:ek_in_T} useful we must pick $K > k$.

-\subsection{Proof of Theorem \ref{T:local_limit} for small \texorpdfstring{$\beta$}{beta} via tree moments}
+\subsection{Proof of Theorem~\ref{T:local_limit} for small \texorpdfstring{$\beta$}{beta} via tree moments}

 For random variables $X_n$ taking values in $\R$, the method of moments says that if all moments of $X_n$ converge to the moments of $X$ and these moments do not grow too fast, then $X_n$ converges in distribution to $X$.
 In \cite{BP93}, the authors have generalized this result to $t$\textsuperscript{th} tree moments and local convergence of trees.
-Namely, for a finite rooted tree $(t,s_1)$ and a rooted graph $(G,s_2)$, a map $f$ from $V(t)$ to $V(G)$ is called a \textit{tree-map} if $f$ is injective, maps $s_1$ to $s_2$, and if $u \sim v$ in $t$ then $f(u) \sim f(v)$ in $G$.
-Denote by $N(G,t)$ the number of distinct tree-maps between $(t,s_1)$ and $(G,s_2)$.
-Let $(\bP_n)_{n \geq 1}$ and $\bP_\infty$ be probability distributions on rooted trees with corresponding expectations $(\bE_n)_{n \geq 1}$ and $\bE_\infty$.
+More precisely, for a finite rooted tree $(t,\rho)$ and a rooted graph $(G,o)$, a map $f$ from $V(t)$ to $V(G)$ is called a \textit{tree-map} if $f$ is injective, maps $\rho$ to $o$, and if $u \sim v$ in $t$ then $f(u) \sim f(v)$ in $G$.
+Denote by $N(G,o;t,\rho)$ the number of distinct tree-maps between $(t,\rho)$ and $(G,o)$.
+Suppose $(\cT_n, o_n)$ for $n \geq 1$ and $(\cT_\infty, o_\infty)$ are random rooted trees, each defined on some probability space.
+In what follows, we use the symbol $\P$ for the underlying probability measure of any of those probability spaces.
 The following is an analog of the method of moments for finite trees.